Want to find out how you can become a house sitter and secure your first house sit?

 It's a fact, living with pets has proven health benefits.
 Spending time with an animal can lower your blood pressure, lessen anxiety, and boost immunity, so why not consider pet sitting next time you need a little rest and relaxation?

 "Until one has loved an animal a part of one's soul remains unawakened" - Anatole France

 Sitters often find that their most memorable house sitting stays are those with pets.
-Playful, mischevious, and affectionate, the furry friends you meet when you house sit will steel your heart.
+Playful, mischievious, and affectionate, the furry friends you meet when you house sit will steal your heart.

 9. Share Your Skills and Show That you Care